-Blood Count, Ferritin & Iron Profile Blood Test Kit
+Blood Count & Ferritin Blood Test Kit (Fatigue Assessment)

-Blood Count, Ferritin & Iron Profile Blood Test Kit
+Blood Count & Ferritin Blood Test Kit (Fatigue Assessment)

 Couldn't load pickup availability

-Feeling tired all the time?
-Monitor your overall energy levels with this blood count and iron profile test, that can be performed at home and sent to the lab for analysis.
-The lab report will show your exact values across a red and white blood cell panel, as well as your body's stored and circulating iron.
-Check your blood health and get insight into your risk of anaemia or iron overload at a very competitive price.
+Monitor your overall energy levels with this blood count and ferritin test, that can be performed at home and sent to the lab for analysis.
+The lab report will show your exact values across a red and white blood cell panel, as well as ferritin and iron levels.
+Check your blood health and get insight into your risk of anaemia or iron overload.

 This panel is designed for anyone experiencing "Tired All The Time" (TATT) symptoms, hair loss, anaemia, deficiencies, or brain fog.
 It is highly beneficial for people struggling to recover from exercise, those dealing with unexplained muscle aches, or vegans and vegetarians wanting to proactively check for dietary deficiencies.
 Ultimately, it provides peace of mind for anyone who wants a comprehensive, proactive check of their baseline health.